 However, a small percentage of patients do not have a good result with carpal tunnel surgery.
 This could be considered a failure of carpal tunnel release surgery.
 There are several important reasons why carpal tunnel release surgery may not work well:

-- Nerve damage before surgery.
+Nerve damage before surgery.
 Some patients have severe nerve damage prior to visiting the doctor.
 These patients are usually over 60 years of age and have constant numbness in the thumb and fingers and often have weakness of the thumb muscles.
 Surgery can help prevent the nerve damage from getting worse, but it may not reverse the nerve damage already present.
 If patients are not warned about this possibility prior to surgery, they will be disappointed that the surgery did not relieve their hand numbness.
 Having surgery before developing nerve damage can prevent this outcome.

 Evaluating a patient with failed carpal tunnel release surgery is difficult, but all of these factors should be considered in the decision-making process.